vwt-digital-solutions/fin-basware-int/functions/ews-mail-export/README.md

     EMAIL_ADDRESS = The email address from which to send emails SECRET_ID = The secret ID of the password of this email address
     ~~~
+2. Make sure the following variables are present in the environment:
+    ~~~
+    PROJECT_ID = The Google Cloud Platform project ID
+    ~~~
-2. Deploy the function with help of the [cloudbuild.example.yaml](cloudbuild.example.yaml) to the Google Cloud Platform.
+3. Deploy the function with help of the [cloudbuild.example.yaml](cloudbuild.example.yaml) to the Google Cloud Platform.

 ### Sender Reciever Mapping
 The field ```EMAILS_SENDER_RECEIVER_MAPPING``` should look as follows: